-For additional information please visit the IRS website.
+For additional information please visit the IRS website or review Notice 703.

 I'm a Massachusetts resident.
 What goes on the Massachusetts Schedule HC?

 If you purchased post-service insurance, use this information on Schedule HC:

 SHIFTT:

 - Name of insurance company or administrator: International Medical Group, Inc. for Peace Corps - FID number of insurance co. or administrator: 35-1785962 - Subscriber Number: Your Peace Corps Volunteer ID number